samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## Key findings

-### Predicting thrombolysis use with an XGBoost model
+### Predicting thrombolysis use with an XG-Boost model

 The five most influential features predicting whether thrombolysis would be given or not were (in order of importance):